Finlay Bealham

+Finlay Harry Bealham (born 9 October 1991) is a professional rugby union player who plays as a prop for United Rugby Championship club Connacht.
+Born in Australia, he represents Ireland at international level after qualifying on ancestry grounds.

 Early life

 Bealham grew up in Canberra.
 He attended St Edmund's College in the city.
 He played rugby league at a young age before concentrating solely on union from the age of 16.

-Despite being selected for the Australian schools side and representing their 'A' side, Bealham was not given a spot in the Brumbies academy and instead moved to Ireland to start his professional career.
+Bealham was selected for the Australian schools team and represented their 'A' side.
+He was not given a spot in the Brumbies academy and instead moved to Ireland to start his professional career.